 Brownsville Station was voted into Michigan Rock and Roll Legends Hall of Fame in 2008.
-Their biggest hit, "Smokin' In The Boy's Room" was voted one of Michigan's Legendary Songs in 2009. https://www.michiganrockandrolllegends.com/mrrl-hall-of-fame
+Their biggest hit, "Smokin' In The Boy's Room" was voted a Legendary Michigan Song in 2009.

 Video: Watch a Brownsville Station video for "Smokin' In The Boy's Room" https://www.youtube.com/watch?v=5K59EMGgrUA

 “Smokin’ In The Boy’s Room: The Best Of Brownsville Station” Rhino CD.
 This excellent 18-song collection does a great job of collecting recordings from the Hideout, Palladium, Warner Bros., Big Tree and Private Stock labels to give a fine overall view of the band.
 Major fans will want the original albums that a now available on CD.